-(iii) Labour Law
+iii.
+Labour Law

 Module Code

 Comparative Labour Law LCOM4820

 Research Report LRRP4800

 One of the following electives:

 Alternative Dispute Resolution LADR4810

-Collective Labour Law LCOL4810
+Collective Labour Law LC0L4810

 Electronic and Internet Law LEIL4820

 Moot LMOT4800

 Social Security Law LSSL4810

-(iv) Mercantile Law
+iv.
+Mercantile Law

 Module Code

 International Economic Law LIEL4820

 Research Report LRRP4800

 One of the following electives:

-Advanced Company Law LACL4820

-Prerequisite: To register for this module, a student must

-already have passed Law of Business Entities
+Advanced Company Law Prerequisite: To register for this module, a student must already have passed Law of Business Entities (LBUE3704).
+LACL4820

-(LBUE3704).

 Alternative Dispute Resolution LADR4810

 Electronic and Internet Law LEIL4820

-Financial Planning Law LFPL4810

-Prerequisite: To register for this module, a student must

-already have passed Law of Persons (LPSN1512), Law

-of Contract (LLOC2605), Family Law (LFAM2613), Law

-of Succession and Administration of Estates (LSAE2623)

-and Law of Property (LPRO3723).
+Financial Planning Law Prerequisite: To register for this module, a student must already have passed Law of Persons (LPSN1512), Law of Contract (LLOC2605), Family Law (LFAM2613), Law of Succession and Administration of Estates (LSAE2623) and Law of Property (LPR03723).
+LFPL4810

-Financial Planning Law LFPL4820

-Prerequisite: To register for this module, a student must

-already have passed Law of Persons (LPSN1512), Law

-of Contract (LLOC2605), Family Law (LFAM2613), Law

-of Succession and Administration of Estates (LSAE2623)

-and Law of Property (LPRO3723).
+Financial Planning Law Prerequisite: To register for this module, a student must already have passed Law of Persons (LPSN1512), Law of Contract (LLOC2605), Family Law (LFAM2613), Law of Succession and Administration of Estates (LSAE2623) and Law of Property (LPR03723).
+LFPL4820

 Intellectual Property Law LIPL4820

 Moot LMOT4800

 Tax Law LTAX4810

-(v) Private Law
+v.
+Private Law

 Module Code

 Private International Law LPIL4810

 Research Report LRRP4800

 One of the following electives:

 Alternative Dispute Resolution LADR4810

 Law of Damages LDAM4810

 Law of Estoppel and Enrichment LEAE4810

 Electronic and Internet Law LEIL4820

-Financial Planning Law LFPL4810

-Prerequisite: To register for this module, a student must already have passed Law of Persons (LPSN1512), Law of Contract (LLOC2605), Family Law (LFAM2613), Law of Succession and Administration of Estates (LSAE2623) and Law of Property (LPRO3723).
+Financial Planning Law Prerequisite: To register for this module, a student must already have passed Law of Persons (LPSN1512), Law of Contract (LLOC2605), Family Law (LFAM2613), Law of Succession and Administration of Estates (LSAE2623) and Law of Property (LPR03723).
+LFPL4810

-Financial Planning Law Prerequisite: To register for this module, a student must already have passed Law of Persons (LPSN1512), Law of Contract (LLOC2605), Family Law (LFAM2613), Law of Succession and Administration of Estates (LSAE2623) and Law of Property (LPRO3723).
+Financial Planning Law Prerequisite: To register for this module, a student must already have passed Law of Persons (LPSN1512), Law of Contract (LLOC2605), Family Law (LFAM2613), Law of Succession and Administration of Estates (LSAE2623) and Law of Property (LPR03723).
 LFPL4820

 Medical Law LMED4820

 Moot LMOT4800

 Religious Legal Systems LRLS4820

 Sectional Titles LSCT4810

 Law of Trusts LTRU4820

-- This module will not be offered in 2024. - The number of available spaces for each of the focus areas, and for each of its corresponding electives, is determined annually by the Faculty.
+• The number of available spaces for each of the focus areas, and for each of its corresponding electives, is determined annually by the Faculty.
 Space in a particular focus area and its corresponding electives is not guaranteed.
 If a student cannot register for one of the focus areas or its corresponding electives due to the registration cap being filled, an alternative focus area or elective must be chosen.